1-603-357-2455 — 686 Court Street Keene, NH 03431

 Dogs

-DA2PP (Distemper Virus & Parvovirus): Canine distemper is a devastating disease that causes fever, pneumonia, vomiting, diarrhea, seizures, and death.
+Canine distemper is a devastating disease that causes fever, pneumonia, vomiting, diarrhea, seizures, and death.
 Canine parvovirus is highly contagious and exists virtually everywhere in the environment; preventing exposure in your puppy is virtually impossible.
 Parvovirus attacks the cells of your puppy’s GI tract, causing severe bloody diarrhea, vomiting, fever, weight loss, and death; it may also fatally attack the muscles of the heart.
-After initial puppy vaccines and boosters, your dog will receive a DA2PP vaccine once every 3 years.

 Bordetella bronchiseptica vaccination may not prevent infection.
 In some cases, vaccination minimizes symptoms of illness but does not entirely prevent infection.